 We also included a warmup endpoint so that we can preemptively get our container ready for incoming requests.

-FastAPI requires that request inputs be serialized using Pydantic.
+This example uses Pydantic to serialize request inputs.
 You can read more about it here.

 app.py